theangryangel/insim.rs/insim/README.md

 Here is a non-exhaustive list of the things that `insim` supports:

-- insim over TCP or UDP
+- insim over TCP or UDP (for both blocking and tokio).
+Mixing and matching TCP and UDP for positional updates is possible, but requires you to drop to the "sans-io" approach.
-- insim over TCP and Websocket via LFS World Relay
+- insim via LFS World Relay over TCP and Websocket (for both blocking and tokio).
-- Optional Blocking or Tokio based async, or IO (aka 'sans-io') of your own choice
+- Or sans-io/bring-your-own-IO of your own choice through the [crate::net::Codec].
-- PTH file parsing
-- SMX file parsing

 # Usage